 What is Hard Water?

-Hard water has high mineral content.
-These minerals are magnesium and calcium, and their quantity in a given unit of water dictates the hardness or softness of the water in question.
 As groundwater moves through rocks and the earth in general, it accumulates minerals such as calcium and magnesium, which dissolve readily in water.
 Hard water can be further classified into permanent and temporary.
 Permanent hard water needs additives to soften it and cannot be softened by boiling alone, while temporary hard water can be.

 Difference between Hard Water and Soft Water?